 Sleeping In – I don’t know about you, but when I’m on vacation, one of the things I truly enjoy most is turning off my morning alarms before crawling into bed.
 When you’re heading to a port of call for the day, those mornings can start awfully early, which is great in essence because you want to make the most out of your day and see all there is to see, but staying in bed is most fabulous too.
 I still wake up fairly early; i.e. 6:30-ish, even when my alarm doesn’t go off, but the not having to be presentable for public viewing so early is the best, in my opinion.

 Special Classes and Activities – While there are always a lot of activities offered on a Disney cruise, you will notice that there are a lot more offerings on at-sea days than there are on any other day of your cruise.
 Of course, this is due to all passengers remaining on the ship and looking for things to do.
 Among the many options are things such as a class that teaches you towel folding, drawing like a Disney Animator, and cooking classes.
-On our cruise, one of the cooking classes was learning their Chilean Sea Bass recipe.
+On our cruise, one of the cooking classes was learning their Chilean Sea Bass recipe which happens to be my favorite dinner entree from Enchanted Garden.
 The class was full by the time we decided that we might go, but there’s always next time.
 And, trust me, there will be a next time!
 There are also first-run movies available to watch so be sure to see what’s playing that day!

 Spa Day – This one is actually a bucket-list item for me, but I love the whole idea of having a couples massage on a Disney cruise ship!
 I mean, what could be better?
 You’re already basically living on the lap of luxury with the stellar service and outstanding dining options.
 When you add a spa treatment or two to all of that, it just gets better in my book.
 Senses Spa offers a large array of treatments at all different price ranges.